NCGRP/hapx/README.txt

-hapx extracts molecular haplotypes from bam files at user-specified sites
+hapx extracts phased reads from bam files at user-specified sites, as a step toward computing microhaplotype diversity

 In working folder:
 1) A fasta-formatted reference sequence